All Episodes

 And he's told that lie many, many times.

-Now remember, uh, we have a whole montage of every Democrat, you know, ending with Chucky Schumer saying that that we become a banana republic if we get rid of the filibuster, but they're trying to get rid of the filibuster uh to get this new to nationalize unconstitutionally uh the manner of of how elections are are set up in the states, that is specifically designed in the constitution for states.
+Now, remember, we have a whole montage of every Democrat, you know, ending with Chucky Schumer saying that we become a banana republic if we get rid of the filibuster, but they're trying to get rid of the filibuster to get this new, to nationalize unconstitutionally the manner of how elections are set up in the states.

-Uh, but anyway, on voting rights, do Republicans want to be on the side of George Wallace, Bull Connor, and Jefferson Davis.
+But anyway, on voting rights, the Republicans want to be on the side of George Wallace, Bull Connor, and Jefferson Davis.

 By the way, how many of them are Democrats?